JamesBrownR/MeetingSurge/_posts/2025-12-04-not-showing-up-on-google.md

   - question: "Why am I not showing up even though I'm closer than my competitors?"
     answer: "Proximity is just one ranking factor.
 Google prioritizes complete profiles, recent reviews, website quality, and keyword optimization over distance.
 A shop 5 miles away with better SEO beats a shop next door with poor optimization."
   - question: "How many reviews do I need to rank on Google?"
     answer: "You don't need hundreds.
 Check your top 3 local competitors and aim to beat the third-place shop by 10-20%.
-Recent reviews matter more than total count - 20 reviews from this year beats 100 from 2019."
+Recent reviews matter more than total count.
+20 reviews from this year beats 100 from 2019."
   - question: "Can I rank for searches in nearby cities?"
     answer: "Yes.
 Mention nearby cities in your GBP description and create service pages targeting those areas.
 Example: 'Serving Plantation, Davie, Sunrise, and Fort Lauderdale' helps you rank in all those locations."
 ---